Tangerine-Community/Tangerine/README.md

 This is one of two main Tangerine software repositories, the other is Tangerine-client.
 You will want to run this if you are planning on running a Tangerine server for editing assessments and uploading data from tablets.

 ## Installation
-To install on a server, install Docker on your server and then run the following commands.
+The easiest way to get started is to create an Ubuntu 14.04 Droplet on [Digital Ocean](https://digitalocean.com), SSH into it from a terminal, [install Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/), and then run the following commands.
 You'll need the URL of the most recent release.
 Find that on the releases page [here](https://github.com/Tangerine-Community/Tangerine-server/releases).
 ```
 wget <latest release, choose tar.gz option>
 tar xvf <the tarball>